edmondprin/numbers_system_conversion_tool/README.md

-Little handy tool to convert any positive or negative integers (decimal - base 10) to their equivalents in binary (computer's language - base 2), octal (base 8), and hexadecimal (base 16) equivalents.
+Little handy tool to convert any positive or negative integers (decimal - base 10) to their equivalents in binary (computers language - base 2), octal (base 8), and hexadecimal (base 16) equivalents.